greggannicott/dotfiles/readme.md

 stow /*
 ```

+# Local .zshrc.local file

+The `.zshrc` file includes a line to source a `.zshrc.local` file if it exists.

+Use this if you wish to run commands that are specific to your local machine.

 # Config file

 Some of the scripts included in this repo depend on the `~/.workflow-config.yaml` config file.